amintahmasbi/personal_website/README.md

 # Hugo + Flask + Heroku

-Content for [my website](https://tahmasbi.net) which includes the theme, templates, how-to.
+Content for [my website](https://www.tahmasbi.net) which includes the theme, templates, and how-to.

 ## 1. Setup Hugo and Create Static Content for the Website